Transfer of credits for communication and language studies

 If your previous degree (complete or incomplete) was pursued at the University of Helsinki, you can include the language and communication studies in your study plan in Sisu as follows:

-• If the language and communications studies you previously completed at the University of Helsinki are not tied to any module or degree, you can include these prior studies in your study plan in Sisu on the Substitutions tab of the course brochure.
+• If the language and communications studies you previously completed at the University of Helsinki are not tied to any module or degree, you can include these prior studies in your study plan in Sisu on the Equivalences and substitutions tab of the course brochure.

 Listed below are the courses by language: